owmyappendix/CafRate/README.md

 # Using CafRate

+* Detailed usage instructions are available in the provided manual, cafrate_manual.pdf

 * CafRate is only usable on St. Olaf college networks and currently only on the link machines in RNS202 and 203.
 On these machines, download the code and run the following. g++ -Wall -g -std=c++11 driver.cpp str_util.o sd_fun.o then run ./serve.py

 # CafRate code